GREEN MESS

 Dodds&Shute are dedicated to sourcing responsibly-produced furniture, a mission backed by a serious supply chain audit, sustainability report and a very clear website with product ranked according to environmental performance.
 Extremely helpful partners in any project involving sourcing and specifying furniture.

 Lino is an old favourite, a relatively natural material considering its useful properties, with room for improvement.
 Good reporting on the Forbo Nairn site, and clear direction of travel on the question of full circularity for a product installed with adhesive.
-I prefer to see the challenges examined, than read unsubstantiated claims of perfection.
+Good to see the situation honestly set out: I much prefer to see the challenges examined rather than read unsubstantiated claims of perfection.

 Modus is another good website to look at.
 Under their sustainability section they have a clear strategy, a detailed annual impact report and info on repair which is useful for understanding what they are up to, and also a good example; if you don’t find this level of detail elsewhere maybe question how deep the commitment to healthy methods and outcomes is.

 One caveat: this kind of reporting is not practicable or affordable for all, particularly small and start-up producers, and there are other ways of examining the detail.
-Mark, who have very good info in addition to this, posted an image recently showing their modular foam-free sofa Flow chopped in half, so you can see exactly how it’s made, and how easily it can be taken a part to reclaim component parts – simple, legible, effective.
+Mark, who have very good info in addition to this, posted an image recently showing their modular foam-free sofa Flow chopped in half, so you can see exactly how it’s made, and how easily it can be taken apart to reclaim component parts – simple, legible, effective, sometimes the evidence of our own eyes is as valuable as a mass of data.

 3 TAP INTO SHARED INFORMATION